How to know your Dosha in Ayurveda- Dr. Mini Nair

 1. Shatavari

-Shatavari contains folic acid, vitamins A, B1, B2, C, E and minerals like phosphorus, magnesium, iron and calcium.
-Presence of these chemicals in this herb makes a perfect antioxidant.
-This also protects the reproductive system in the females.
+Shatavari contains folic acid, vitamins A, B1, B2, C, E, and minerals like phosphorus, magnesium, iron, and calcium.
+The presence of these chemicals in this herb makes it a perfect antioxidant.
+This also protects the reproductive system in females.
 This herb also helps in improving insulin sensitivity.
 It has a lot of anti-diabetic properties.
-It also aids in improving fertility as well.
+It also aids in improving fertility.

 Shilajit is famous for its anti-inflammatory properties.
-It also is a great immunity booster.
+It is also a great immunity booster.
 It rejuvenates the reproductive system in women with PCOD.
-While suffering from PCOD, women witness heavy bleeding which results in iron deficiency.
-Shilajit is well known for its iron increasing properties.
+While suffering from PCOD, women experience heavy bleeding, which results in iron deficiency.
+Shilajit is well known for its iron-increasing properties.

 This herbal plant has a lot of health benefits for PCOS patients.
 It improves sugar metabolism.
 It is filled with antimicrobial and anti-inflammatory properties.
-It’s also known for curing digestive complexities for women.
-It is one of the panchakarma treatment for PCOD.
+It’s also known for curing digestive complications for women.
+It is one of the panchakarma treatments for PCOD.

 List of Ayurvedic Remedies for PCOD